Mental Health Tribunal UK: Forms & How to Apply

 - a preference for an in-person or video hearing, though HM Courts and Tribunals Service cannot always accommodate the preference

-The completed form is sent by post or email to HM Courts and Tribunals Service — the current postal address and email (mhtenquiries@justice.gov.uk) are published on the GOV.UK application page; always use the address shown there, since HMCTS addresses do change.
-A small number of other, more specific forms exist for different situations, including Form T111 for referrals and Form T116 for guardianship applications — the full, current list is maintained by HM Courts and Tribunals Service on the Mental Health Tribunal forms and guidance collection.
-Always check that collection for the current version of any form before submitting, as forms are periodically updated.
+A small number of other, more specific forms exist for different situations, including Form T111 for referrals and a separate application form for guardianship cases — the full, current list is maintained by HM Courts and Tribunals Service on the Mental Health Tribunal forms and guidance collection.
+Always check that collection for the current version of any form before submitting, as forms are periodically updated (Form T110 was last updated in February 2026 at the time of writing).

 The hospital's Mental Health Act administrator can usually help identify the right form and the correct address for submission.